 Ring metal is another factor that influences the price of an engagement ring.
 Platinum rings tend to be the most expensive, however it is an extremely durable metal.
 One downside of platinum is that it can turn a dull greyish colour quite quickly.

-White gold stays brighter for longer and costs less than platinum, but after time it will develop a yellowish tinge as the rhodium plating wears off.
-White gold engagement rings and wedding bands will need to be rhodium plated every 12 to 18 months; this service usually costs about €20.
+White gold stays brighter for longer and costs less than platinum.
+However, after time it will develop a yellowish tinge as the rhodium plating wears off.
+White gold engagement rings and wedding bands will need to be rhodium plated every 12 to 18 months.
+This service usually costs about €30.
 In contrast, yellow gold never has to be re-dipped.

 Engagement rings with coloured gemstones are currently very much on trend and offer a more affordable alternative to diamonds.
 There are also options for couples who love diamonds but not the accompanying price tag.
 Moissanites look virtually identical to diamonds and are almost as hard.
 They also cost up to 90 per cent less than diamonds and are grown in a lab, making them an ethical and sustainable choice.

 Another growing trend are lab grown diamond engagement rings.
 These are diamonds but simply grown in a lab.
 Typically they are 30% – 40% below the cost of a ‘mined’ diamond.

 It’s common knowledge that the festive season is the most popular time of year for couples to get engaged.
 Since the months leading up to Christmas are the busiest for jewellers, there may be a smaller selection of diamonds and rings available later on in the season.
 It’s a good idea to buy early or off season.
 Jewellers may also be more willing to negotiate a price during quieter sales periods!